jckarter/clay/doc/language-reference.md

 ### Exception handling statements

+Clay optionally supports exception handling.
+The `ExceptionsEnabled?` function from the `__primitives__` module will return true when exceptions are enabled for the current compilation unit.
+Regardless of whether exception handling is enabled for runtime, the compile-time evaluator does not currently support exception handling.

+#### Throw statements

     ThrowStatement -> "throw" Expression ";"

+The `throw` statement throws an exception, to be caught by a [try block](#tryblocks) from an enclosing scope.
+Execution jumps from the throw to the innermost matching catch clause in the current dynamic scope, unwinding any intervening stack frames and destroying their local variables along the way.

+    // Example
+    // XXX

+The exception is thrown by calling the `throwValue` [operator function](#operatorfunctions) with the value of the given expression as an input.
+The call is assumed not to locally return; even if exceptions are disabled, `throwValue` must otherwise arrange for execution to terminate (such as by calling `abort` from libc).

+#### Try blocks

     TryStatement -> "try" Block
                     ("catch" "(" (Identifier (":" Type)?) ")" Block)+

+Try statements execute their associated block normally.
+If an exception occurs during the dynamic extent of the try statement, it is tested against the associated catch clauses, and if a matching catch clause is found, the exception is caught and execution resumes inside the matching clause.
+Catch clauses are matched by declared type, and the thrown exception value is bound as the specified type.
+A catch-all clause can also be declared without a type; the clause will match any exception not caught by a previous catch clause.

+    // Example
+    // XXX

+A series of catch clauses desugars into the try block's exception handler as a series of `if` statements constructed from the `exceptionIs?`, `exceptionAs`, `exceptionAsAny`, and `continueException` [operator functions], as well as the `activeException` primitive function from the `__primitives__` module, which returns a pointer to the exception that instigated the current unwinding.
+Clay does not yet provide a facility for fully manually coding a handler.

+    // Example
+    foo(x) {
+        try {
+            throw x;
+        }
+        catch (a:A) {
+            handleA(a);
+        }
+        catch (b:B) {
+            handleB(b);
+        }
+        catch (any) {
+            handleAny(any);
+        }
+    }

+    // foo's handler will look like this: fooHandler() {
+        var exp = activeException();
+        if (exceptionIs?(A, exp)) {
+            forward a = exceptionAs(A, exp);
+            handleA(a);
+        }
+        else if (exceptionIs?(B, exp)) {
+            forward b = exceptionAs(B, exp);
+            handleB(b);
+        }
+        else {
+            forward any = exceptionAsAny(exp);
+            handleAny(any);
+        }
+        // Without a catch-all, the final branch would continue unwinding:
+        /*
+        else
+            continueException();
+        */
+    }

+Catch clauses may rethrow the current exception by reusing the given exception object in a [throw statement](#throwstatements) inside the catch clause.

+If exceptions are disabled, a try statement's body is compiled as a normal block, and its catch clauses are ignored.

+#### Scope guard statements

     ScopeGuardStatement -> ScopeGuardKind Statement
     ScopeGuardKind -> "finally" | "onerror"

+Scope guard statements provide a convenient shorthand for deterministically and safely releasing resources or performing other required cleanup in the face of arbitrary nonlocal control flow.
+A `finally` statement causes the associated statement when the enclosing block is exited for any reason, much like a `var`'s destructor but without the associated `var`.

+    // Example
+    // XXX

+An `onerror` statement causes the associated statement to be executed only when the enclosing block is unwound by an exception.
+If the block is exited by normal control flow, or by `break`, `continue`, `goto`, or `return`, the associated statement will not be executed.

+    // Example
+    // XXX

+If exceptions are disabled, `onerror` scope guards are ignored. `finally` scope guards behave normally and will still execute when their associated scope is exited by non-exceptional means.

 ### Eval statements

     EvalStatement -> "eval" ExprList ";"

+Eval statements provide compile-time access to the Clay parser.
+The associated [multiple value expression] is evaluated at compile time and concatenated into a [static string](#staticstrings), which is then parsed and expanded into one or more statements.
+Eval statements may synthesize any statement, including new variable bindings.

+    // Example
+    // XXX

+The result of `eval` must be parsable as a complete statement or statements; it cannot synthesize half-open blocks, partial statements, or other incomplete constructs.
+Labels currently cannot be generated by `eval`.

+    // Example
+    foo() {
+        // ERROR: can't create a half-block
+        eval #"{"; }

+        // ERROR: can't create a half-statement
+        eval #"var x ="; 1;
+    }

+[Eval expressions] are also supported for generating expressions.

 ## Expressions

+XXX

     # Grammar
     ExprList -> comma_list(Expression)